 Wagoner Foreign Study Scholarship

 James T. Wagoner '29 loved to travel, and he loved Rice, so he made provisions that after his death a study-abroad scholarship for students and alumni would be established in memory of his late wife and parents.
 The Wagoner Foreign Study Scholarship provides students and alumni the opportunity to conduct future research abroad for a minimum of four weeks to one year.
 A research project may be combined simultaneously with the advanced study of a language (400 level or above); or an introductory level of languages not offered at Rice.
 Funding is available up to $5,000 per award (students receiving multiple Wagoner awards may not exceed $15,000 in awards while a graduate student at Rice).

 The online application for the 2023-24 Wagoner is available here.
 Application information and elements can be found below.
 If you have further questions after reviewing the instructions, you may email email@example.com.

 All Rice graduate students and graduate alumni participating in research are encouraged to apply.
 Awardees must be in good standing with the University as well as their department.

-Undergraduate students and undergraduate alumni, please contact the Center of Civic Leadership regarding the undergraduate application for Wagoner funds.
+Undergraduate students and undergraduate alumni, please contact the Center for Civic Leadership regarding the undergraduate application for Wagoner funds.

 - Wagoner funding will be available in the following award amounts ($2K, $3K, $5K).
 Awards will be made in full or will not be funded.
 There will be no partial awards.

 - Each application for an award for future research can only be one roundtrip, though the trip can have multiple stops along the way.

 - Graduate students and graduate alumni may submit multiple applications if they have multiple trips planned within the award period, but students should note within the application if one trip is more essential to their research than another.